 Even though I lost the recipe for chicken wild rice soup from my university days, I still remembered the taste.
 So I decided to recreate it and share it with you.

 Like all soups this one is easy to make!
-No special skills necessary.
-My 14 year old daughter makes it and she has limited cooking experience.
+No special skills necessary, so this is one you can try even if you have limited cooking experience.

 We start by gently cooking some mirepoix in butter over low heat.
-A classic vegetable mix of carrots, onions and celery, which serves as the base for many soup recipes.
+Mirepoix is a classic vegetable mix of carrots, onions and celery cooked slowly in butter which serves as the base for many soup recipes.

-This step bring out the sweetness in the vegetables.
-The famous trio adds much flavour to the soup along with a bay leaf, thyme and a clove of garlic.
+This step, and giving it time to cook over low heat, is important to bring out the sweetness in the vegetables.
+The famous veg trio adds heaps of flavour to the soup along with a bay leaf, thyme and a clove of garlic.

 Once the base is ready, we add our chicken breasts or thighs, wild rice and chicken stock.
 After the chicken and rice are cooked, add in cream and roux to thicken the soup.